cristi-maldonado/cristi-maldonado.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 author: Cristi Maldonado
 ---

-I've gone through several years of schooling and yet I don't feel confident in my work.
-I have shallow theoretical knowledge of AI/ML and Data Science.
-I think to myself, "Will I be able to accomplish anything swimming in shallow waters?"
-So, here I am.
-Taking on this monstrous task of attempting mastery of a very difficult domain.
-Feel free to join me on this trip.
-Maybe what you find here will help you along on your learning path.
-Maybe you would like to share something that may help me along the way.
-Whatever the reason, I welcome you and thank you for being a part of this.

-My intended plan is to holistically cover 2 AI/ML/Data Science academic papers a week.
-If during the course of covering a paper, I find that I need to have a better background understanding I may divert and covering some foundational concept.
-I will try to highlight information that a beginner will find useful.
-I will also try to provide code examples.

-Now that my intentions have been thrown out into the either.
-I hope this means I will continue this blog...
+Welcome to Mastery in AI/ML Blog

+Embarking on the journey of mastering AI, ML, and Data Science is a formidable challenge—one that demands dedication, continuous learning, and a deep understanding of complex concepts.
+After several years of schooling, I find myself questioning the depth of my knowledge and pondering the significance of what all those years of schooling prepared for me.

+Well I'm done feeling helpless.
+This blog is a documentation of my commitment to mastering this vast and intricate domain.
+It also serves as an open invitation to you, fellow learner, to join me on this expedition.
+Together, we'll navigate the depths of academic papers, unravel foundational concepts, and strive for mastery.
+If, a mastered AI/ML practictionar, stumble upon this humble attempt please I invite you share your knowledge.

+The Journey Ahead

+My plan is to delve into two AI/ML/Data Science academic papers each week, providing a holistic coverage that aims to benefit both beginners and seasoned practitioners.
+Should the need arise for a deeper understanding of foundational concepts during the paper exploration, I will divert and address those necessary fundamental topics.
+Practicality is key, and I'll strive to include code examples to solidify theoretical knowledge.

+I extend a warm welcome and express my gratitude for your presence on this learning voyage.
+Whether you're here to gain insights, share knowledge, or simply accompany me on this path, your participation is valued.
+As my intentions are cast into the digital realm, I am hopeful that this blog will become a shared space for continuous learning and growth.

+Let the journey to mastery begin.